 Rivers of Multilingual Reading – Torrent or Trickle?

-Following Cliff Hodge’s (2010) "Rivers of Reading" approach, the study will engage with a small number of families over several months to identify critical incidents in the children's journey as developing readers, including the impact of family members, formal schooling, shared reading experiences, and availability of resources.
-The study seeks to address the following questions:
+Following Cliff Hodge’s (2010) “Rivers of Reading” approach, the study engaged with a six multilingual families, including seven children aged 8-13 years, over a period of 10-12 months to identify critical incidents in the children’s journey as developing readers, including the impact of family members, formal schooling, shared reading experiences, and availability of resources.
+The study focused on the following questions:

 -How do multilingual children negotiate reading in their various languages?